openvswitch/ovs/Documentation/topics/testing.rst

 When you do this, the "valgrind" results for test ``<N>`` are reported in files named ``tests/testsuite.dir/<N>/valgrind.*``.

+To test the testsuite of kernel datapath under valgrind, you can use the ``check-kernel-valgrind`` target and find the "valgrind" results under directory ``tests/system-kmod-testsuite.dir/``.

 All the same options are available via TESTSUITEFLAGS.

 .. hint::